DEFRA/ncea-infrastructure-core/README.md

 This repository contains assets necessary for setup and configuration of the DEFRA NCEA service.

 1. Azure Kubernetes Environment setup.
-There are two scripts in /aksEnvSetup that need to be run after the provisioning of a new environment.
-These are 1 time only events.
+There are two Powershell scripts in the directory /aksEnvSetup that need to be run after the provisioning of a new AKS environment.
+These are 1 ruun only events.
    1.  create-aks-workload-identity.ps1 <br/>
    This will configure AKS workload identity and associate managed identities with kubernetes service accounts.
-See https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet
+Follow instructions in the script or see DEFRA NCEA project wiki for further details. <br/>
+   For further information about workload identity see https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=dotnet
+   1. deploy-internal-nginx.ps1 <br/>
+   This will deploy the kubernetes nginx controller configured in internal mode.
+Follow instructions in the script or see DEFRA NCEA project wiki for further details. <br/>
+1.

 # Pre-requisites